go-jet/jet/README.md

 ##### Speed of development

-Writing SQL queries is faster and easier as the developers have help of SQL code completion and SQL type safety directly from Go.
+Writing SQL queries is faster and easier, as developers will have help of SQL code completion and SQL type safety directly from Go code.
 Automatic scan to arbitrary structure removes a lot of headache and boilerplate code needed to structure database query result.

 ##### Speed of execution